 The 2026 Streaming Free Trial Landscape: What Changed, What Survived

 Netflix ended trials in October 2020.
 Peacock in November 2021.
 Disney+ in June 2024.
+Hulu in June 2026.
 Trial-to-paid conversion fell from 73 percent in 2019 to 48 percent in 2024.
-Five major services still offer trials in 2026.
+Only two major services still offer trials in 2026.
 Here is the year-end view of how the landscape shifted and what comes next.

 Streaming-trial timeline 2010-2026